-Atopic dermatitis (say: ay-TOP-ik dur-muh-TIE-tis) is a chronic (long-lasting) skin condition that comes in many forms.
-It is also called eczema (say: EK-zuh-muh or ek-ZEE-muh).
+Atopic dermatitis is a chronic (long-lasting) skin condition that comes in many forms.
+It is also called eczema.

-With eczema, the skin becomes dry and very itchy.
+With eczema, the skin becomes dry, very itchy and rash may appear.
 There are usually times when the condition is worse, and times when the condition is better.
-When the condition worsens, we call this a flare-up.
+When the condition worsens, this is called a flare-up.
 Flare-ups often occur in the winter months when the air is drier, but it can happen any time throughout the year.

-If your child with eczema is a baby or toddler, talk to your day care staff and to parents of other children that attend the day care about eczema.
+If your child goes to daycare, talk to the daycare staff and to parents of other children that attend the daycare about eczema.
 Explain that your child has this condition and that it will not spread to other children.

 School can cause a great deal of stress in children with eczema.
 By the time children attend grade school, they are old enough to realize that their skin is different from other children’s.
-Parents, family members, and teachers should understand the stress these children experience and that these children may need more emotional support and understanding.
+Parents, family members and teachers should understand the stress that these children experience and that they may need more emotional support and understanding.

-Talk your child about diversity, bullying, and acceptance
+Talk to your child about diversity, bullying and acceptance

 They may feel: